 This article was published in the magazine “Montañas al Mar” in April of 2010.
-I have taken some author’s prerogative and made some changes to this posting.
+I have taken some author’s prerogative and have updated a few items.

 In last month’s issue of Monaña Mar, we established a couple of points that help one stick with the formidable project of learning to speak a second language – namely, Spanish.